sabbir2609/plantx-be/README.md

 - Visit the homepage at `http://127.0.0.1:8000/` to explore the website.
 - Use the admin panel at `http://127.0.0.1:8000/admin/` to manage content.

+## Homepage Layout

+The homepage of Viriditas showcases featured plants, planters, and accessories.
+It provides easy navigation to various categories and sections of the website.

+## Pages

+- **Plant Listings:** View and browse plants by category and tags.
+- **Planters:** Browse available planters and their details.
+- **Accessories:** Explore planting accessories.
+- **Services:** Information on services offered.
+- **Blog:** Read articles about plant care and trends.
+- **Testimonials:** Read customer reviews and feedback.
+- **Team:** Meet the team behind Viriditas.
+- **Projects:** View projects and case studies.

+## Zone-Based Pricing

+Viriditas includes zone-based pricing to accommodate shipping costs and availability.
+Pricing may vary based on the customer's location, ensuring accurate and fair pricing.

+## Tags

+Plants, planters, and accessories can be tagged with relevant keywords.
+Tags help users filter products by characteristics such as type, size, or features.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-Make sure to follow the project's coding standards and include appropriate tests.
+Ensure that you follow the project's coding standards and include appropriate tests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).